 - Keep your distance and avoid being face to face with people from outside your household.

-- Maintain the two metre rule and the limit on gatherings of up to 6 people
+- Maintain the two metre rule and the limit on gatherings of thirty people outdoors

 - Do not share water bottles or food with people from outside your own household

 - Bring your own tools.
 Do not share anything.
 You may wish to use personal disposable gloves.